-We are exposed to math concepts from the time we are born and this continues as we grow.
-We learn how and when to communicate when we are “all done,” and how to ask for more when there is a little bit of food left.
+We are exposed to math concepts from the time we are born, and this continues as we grow.
+We learn how and when to communicate when we are "all done" and how to ask for more when we are still hungry.
 Through transitions, we begin to learn the concept of time, and then we continue to learn math concepts through stories, rhymes, and songs.
-As teachers and caregivers, we also make math part of the children’s day by counting toys when cleaning up, counting the days of the week on the calendar, or when we celebrate birthdays together.
+As teachers and caregivers, we also make math part of the children's day by counting toys when cleaning up, counting the days of the week on the calendar, or talking about age when we celebrate birthdays together.
 Math is everywhere!

-The Fireflies preschool curriculum includes Counting Cards that facilitate the process of teaching children to count and quantify.
-During the month of December, preschoolers will participate in different activities where they will learn to count and identify the numbers 9 and 10.
-On one side, the Counting Cards show shaded squares to teach a certain quantity and on the other side, they show the same number with colorful and theme-related images.
-The Counting Cards are also used along with the Math Counters (included in the Starter Pack) to facilitate the learning process, practice one-to-one correspondence, and provide a mathematical experience with concrete materials.
+Lillio Learning for Preschool Classrooms includes Counting Cards that facilitate the process of teaching children to count and quantify.
+On one side, the Counting Cards show shaded squares to teach a certain quantity, and on the other side, they show the same number with colorful and theme-related images.
+Counting Cards help children learn math vocabulary, practice numeracy skills, and provide a mathematical experience with concrete materials.

 Benefits of Using the Counting Cards in Your Setting